JavaWiz1/dt-pinger/README.md

 1. Console messages are sent to stderr, output data to stdout.
 You can redirect stdout, to create a file with just the csv as follows:
 ```
-python pypinger.py pc1 pc2 pc3 -o csv > pinger.csv
+python dt_pinger.py pc1 pc2 pc3 -o csv > pinger.csv
 ```

-2. If installed via pip or pipx, an entrypoint was created, so as long as you have the proper path, you can run pypinger (instead of cd to proper directory and running python pypinger.py)
+2. If installed via pip or pipx, an [entrypoint](https://packaging.python.org/en/latest/specifications/entry-points/) was created (i.e. dt-pinger.exe),
+   so as long as you have the proper path, you can run dt-pinger (instead of cd to proper directory and running python dt_pinger.py).<br>
+   **Note:** dt_pinger.py vs. dt-pinger.exe (underscore vs. hyphen)